MONQDL/RabbitMQCoreClient/README.md

 }
 ```

-The default serializer is set to `Newtonsoft.Json` due to heavy code migrations in the existing code base that uses the library.
+The default serializer is set to `System.Text.Json` due to improved performance compared to `Newtonsoft.Json`.

 If you want to use different serializers for different message handlers that you can set CustomSerializer at the Handler configuration stage.